...

 FAQs

-Why does gold use the troy ounce instead of the standard ounce?
+Why is gold priced in the troy ounce rather than the ordinary ounce?

-Is the troy ounce used for any other metals?
+Is the troy ounce used for any other metal?

-Yes—silver, platinum, and palladium are also quoted in troy ounces.
-Industrial metals (copper, aluminum) use metric tonnes or pounds.
+Yes—silver, platinum, and palladium all are priced in troy ounces.
+Industrial metals (copper, aluminum) are in metric tonnes or pounds.

-Can I mix troy and avoirdupois ounces in recipes or jewelry making?
+Can I mix troy and avoirdupois ounces in recipe making or jewelry production?

 Back to News